 Figure 4.11 below shows the mean walking distance to a health centre by district.
-In Burera district, the mean walking distance to a health centre is 54.4 minutes and 55.2% of households walk for under an hour to reach a health centre.
+In Nyabihu district, the mean walking distance to a health centre is 61.4 minutes and 47.5% of households walk under an hour on average to reach a health centre.

-The mean walking distance to a health centre is 35 minutes in urban areas and 64.4 minutes in rural areas, while it is one hour country-wide.
+The mean walking distance to a health centre is 35 minutes in urban areas, 64.4 minutes in rural areas, and one hour country-wide.